FomTarro/VTS-Sharp/README.md

 ```
 The method accepts two callbacks, `onSuccess` and `onError`, but does not return a value.

-Upon the request being processed by Vtube Studio,
+Upon the request being processed by VTube Studio,
 one of these two callbacks will be invoked, depending on if the request was successful or not.
 The callback accepts in a single, strongly-typed argument reflecting the payload.
 You can find what to expect in each payload class in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).